 TOP TIP #2 - USE A SERUM ON YOUR HAIR BEFORE TYING UP

-2. Use a serum on your hair before putting it into a pony.
-This will help the tie to glide over hair without pulling or snagging it – and add a healthy dose of shine too!
-Take a look at our range of serums to find the right one for you.
+This will help the tie to glide over hair without pulling or snagging it - and add a healthy dose of shine too!
+Visit your nearest salon to speak to a stylist about our range of serums.
+They will be able to recommend the right one for your hair type.

-5. Use fabric hair ties.
 This is one of the most important tips for a healthy ponytail: throw away your old hair ties!
 Any bands with metal on them are likely to catch on your hair, while tight elastics leave your hair dented and can snag.
-Instead, choose hair ties made from fabric.
-Our favourites are from Popband.
-All Popbands are soft and stretchy, and won’t leave a dent or kink in your hair.
-As well as being really kind to your hair, they also come in a range of cute designs, so they look just as good when worn on the wrist!
+Instead, choose hair ties made from fabric as these are soft, stretchy, and kind to your hair.

-6. Don’t pull the hairline too tightly.
-If you’re pulling all of your hair into a pony, try to be careful around your hairline.
+If you're pulling all of your hair into a pony, try to be careful around your hairline.
 This is where your hair is the weakest, so a lot of stress here can lead to breakage and even bald patches.
-Leave the front of your hair looser for a tousled, undone finish (much more on-trend, too).
+Leave the front of your hair looser for a tousled, undone finish.

 TOP TIP #7 - BE CAREFUL WHEN TAKING YOUR HAIR DOWN

 Tugging the tie out of your hair is the quickest way to cause snapping so instead, take your time to unravel the hair tie and let your hair down gently.

 For more hair tips and advice, speak to our experts at your nearest Regis salon.